How Von Miller Nearly Ditched Bills for Last-Second Rams Reunion

 "It was a tough decision for me," Miller said.
 "I wanted to be a Bill, I wanted to play for the Rams, didn't want to leave the Rams, didn't want to leave Aaron Donald, coach (Sean) McVay.
 I made the decision but it wasn't set in stone.
 I had made the decision, the news broke and stuff and everybody is looking at me like 'Bro, why you not happy?'"

-Miller made it clear how tough of a decision it was to leave a team like the Rams and a place as wonderful as LA to go to what was seemingly an entire different world 2,500 miles on the other side of the country in Buffalo.
+Miller made it clear how tough the decision was to leave a team like the Rams and a place as wonderful as LA to go to what was seemingly an entirely different world 2,500 miles on the other side of the country in Buffalo.

 Miller admitted he even considered telling the Bills to fly him back and he would offer to cover the private jet fees that they just spent on him.